grungerabbit/lyrics-interactions/about.md

 #UIUIU

-UIUIU.me is my experimental Internet art and design portfolio.
+UIUIU.me is the experimental Internet art and design portfolio of Cheryl Wu.

 Mostly Javascript and CSS based art pieces and/or interfaces, often based on other people's works such as music or books.
 Geometry and math too.
 Expect to see projects in various states of development!